10 Things to Know About Shelties

 Setting a standard for dog breeds ensures professional breeders continue to produce the same Shetland Sheepdogs we know and love.
 Deviations from this well-defined genetic make-up would quickly see Shelties disappear altogether.
 Oh noes!

 Are you curious about the specific looks and requirements for breeding Shelties?
-Check out the Shetland Sheepdog Breed Standard and be amazed at how much effort goes into creating purebreeds.
+Check out the Shetland Sheepdog Breed Standard and be amazed at how much effort goes into creating purebred dogs.

 It's usually by this point that the befuddled Lassie-lover backs away from me in horror mumbling something about just wanting to pat my dog.

-Brushing and trimming of a Sheltie is an essential part of your pet care routine.
-You need to do a deep weekly grooming to strip the loose under coat and untangle the outer coat.
+Brushing is an essential part of your pet care routine.
+You'll need to learn how to groom your Sheltie to strip the loose under coat and untangle the outer coat.

 Ignore your grooming responsibilities at your peril!
 Not only will your furniture start to look like your dog, your dog will become very passive-aggressive with you until you sort his fur out.

-Grooming a dog is a big commitment and suits people who are conscientious, nurturing, and who don't mind a bit of fluff on their clothes.
+Grooming a dog every week is a big commitment and suits people who are conscientious, nurturing, and who don't mind a bit of fluff on their clothes.

 If you choose to use a professional groomer, make sure you can afford routine visits and try to stick to the same groomer so your Sheltie becomes familiar with them.
 Having a stranger groom your Sheltie can be an intrusive and scary ordeal (for the pooch, you understand).